mj-linane/OR-APCSP-P5JS-Lesson/60.while-loops/lesson-student.md

 ## How To Use This Lesson's Activities & Code Templates

-Below I posted a series of exercises that demonstrate a way that while loops work in Javascript.
+Below I posted a series of exercises that demonstrate a way that while loops work in JavaScript.
 For each topic, I post some code and then instructions on what to do to the starter code.

 You can copy/paste the code into a REPL or you could access the files on GitHub and copy/paste the code into your editor.

-Here are the GitHub source files: [while Loops Source Code](https://github.com/mj-linane/apcsp-student-templates/tree/master/60.while-loops)
+**Here are the GitHub source files: [while Loops Source Code](https://github.com/mj-linane/apcsp-student-templates/tree/master/60.while-loops)**

 ## 1 Console Log while Loop Values